 Once you purchase the best antenna for your setup, connect it to your current television.
 Next, perform a channel scan on your TV to find stations and, if necessary, adjust the position of the antenna and rescan until you’re happy with the reception you’ve got.

-Switching to OTA doesn’t mean you have to give up features like recording or pausing live TV.
+Watching free OTA TV doesn’t mean you have to give up features like recording or pausing live TV.
 Tablo offers a range of DVRs for over-the-air TV, giving you the freedom to watch your favorite shows and movies on your time.

 Everything You Need To Get Started

 Ready to start watching free over-the-air TV?
-Here are our top picks for the equipment you’ll need — an affordable one-time investment when compared to the thousands of dollars you’d potentially spend on cable and streaming over the next 10 years!
+Here are our top picks for the equipment you’ll need — an affordable one-time investment.

 If you live in an urban area or nearby suburb: